Create a Spring Boot project with Kotlin

 main()

-method:This starts the local server on your computer.
+command in the terminal.This starts the local server on your computer.

 Once the application starts, open the following URL: